 8 Roaring Symptoms of Celiac Disease

-If your bloating is constant and/or painful, you likely suffer from either celiac disease or other digestive disorders and should consult your doctor immediately.
+If your bloating is constant and/or painful, you likely suffer from either celiac disease or another digestive disorder.
+Please consult your doctor immediately.

-When your body isn’t absorbing nutrients like it should, as in the case of those with celiac disease, chronic fatigue can set in.
-Prior to diagnosis, celiacs says they often feel sluggish and tired – including me.
-I’ve always had low energy levels – it was worse before my diagnosis but it’s still something I fight each and every day.
+When your body isn’t absorbing nutrients like it should, as in the case of those with celiac disease, chronic fatigue can set in like a lion.

 If you suffer from depression, panic attacks, anxiety or migraines, it might be another one of the many symptoms of celiac disease.
-The gut is often called our “second brain” because 90% of our nervous system is controlled by our gut!
+Our gut is our “second brain” because 90 percent of our nervous system is controlled by our gut.
 If your gut is out of sorts, your brain might feel that way too.

 Jennifer Esposito bravely talks about her chronic anxiety as one of the many damaging effects undiagnosed celiac disease had on her body.
 This is also why other diseases, such as ADHD, dementia and Alzheimer’s can be tied to diet and often relieved when someone gets off gluten (studies are still in progress and unknown at this point).